sigoden/htte/docs/module.md

 `dependencies` guarantee the order of the tests.

 The api test should run in order.
 A user can not publish an article before he or she registed.
-Hest load all the files in the `rootDir` as modules, it sorts the modules on the file path first, then sorts the modules by the dependency.
+Htte load all the files in the `rootDir` as modules, it sorts the modules on the file path first, then sorts the modules by the dependency.

 Considerd there is a `auth` module contains the test about registing and loging, a `article` module contains the test of CRUD about the article. it is obvious that `auth` module should run before `article` module.
 Adding `auth` module to the dependencies of `article` module guarantees that order.

 What's more, once a module included the other modules in the `dependencies`, the test in that module can use the variable from dependency modules.

 each dependency have properties: module(file path relative to the dependent module), name.
-Hest use the path to generate name when dependency name ommited.
+Htte use the path to generate name when dependency name ommited.

 `dependencies` in the form of mapping: